CjS77/node-trading-bot/README.md

-# Trading bot helper for Coinbase exchanges
+# Trading bot helper for GDAX exchanges

-This package provides a base from which to easily write automated trading bots on Coinbase's exchanges.
+This package provides a base from which to easily write automated trading bots on GDAX's exchanges.
 The bots can be run on the Sandbox (with play money, for testing) and with real money, using your API keys.

 # Installation